BlueStaggo/moderner-beta/README.md

 - Re-introduced noise caves and surface rules
 - Extremely customizable biome fractal layer pipeline for Beta 1.8+ versions
 - A modular approach to configuration that gives greater control to addons

+## Documentation

+To learn about all of Moderner Beta's configuration options as well as find some answers to some frequently asked questions, go to the official wiki at https://moderner.nostalgica.net/docs.

 ## Setup